Want some heads up on the worst student pilot mistakes before you begin flying?

 6. Staring inside the cockpit.

-If you really want to experience the beauty of flying you will have to look outside the aircraft.
+If you want to feel the beauty of flying, you will have to watch outside the aircraft.

 Another mistake student pilots make is fixating their gaze inside the aircraft on the instrument panel.

 Well, your initial flight training is all VFR.
 So you are supposed to fly the aircraft with visual reference outside and not by looking at the instrument panel.

 You can fly using the instrument panel in the future.
 But now it is time to learn how to operate the aircraft by staring outside the cockpit.

 There is an excellent book by ASA which teaches visual flying outstandingly.